AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 - `setTestText` - Set's the test text to the corresponding text being tested
 - `updateUserInput` - Update's the user input when they type a new line
 - `getTypingAccuracy` - Computes and returns typing accuracy

+### Normal Mode Feature

+#### Proposed Implementation

+Normal Mode is facilitated by `NormalMode`.
+Additionally, it implements the following operations:

+- `NormalMode(Ui ui, Scanner sc, TypingTargetList typingTargetList, State state, AutoAdjust autoAdjust, TypingAccuracy typingAccuracy)` - Constructor to create a NormalMode object.
+- `startNormalMode(List<String> testText)` - Runs the normal typing test, displaying test text, tracking user input, and computing typing statistics.

+Usage Scenario

+Given below is an example usage scenario and how the Normal Mode behaves at each step.

+Step 1: The user selects Normal Mode from the available practice modes, instantiating a NormalMode object and running `startNormalMode()`.
+The method displays instructions and initializes counters.

+Step 2: The first line of the test text is displayed to the user.
+The TypingTimer starts tracking time.

+Step 3: The user types their response, which is recorded and analyzed. `TypingAccuracy.updateUserInput()` updates accuracy tracking. `WordCounter.countWords()` calculates the number of words typed, and the character count is updated accordingly.

+Step 4: The process repeats for each line in the test text until all lines have been typed.

+Step 5: The typing timer stops, and the typing statistics are calculated:

+- Words per minute (WPM)
+- Characters per minute (CPM)
+- Typing accuracy
+- Overall typing score (calculated using WPM and accuracy)

+These results are displayed using UI methods (`ui.showTypingSpeedWPM()`, `ui.showTypingSpeedCPM()`, and `ui.showTypingScore()`).

+Step 6: The program checks if the user has met any predefined typing targets stored in TypingTargetList:

+- If the user meets a speed target (`TypingTargetSpeed`), it is marked as hit.
+- If the user meets a score target (`TypingTargetScore`), it is marked as hit.
+- The system displays feedback on whether each target was met.

+Step 7: The AutoAdjust system evaluates the user’s typing speed and provides feedback to adjust difficulty.

+Step 8: The user's high score is updated using state.updateHighScore().
+If an error occurs while updating the score, an error message is displayed.

+Step 9: The user returns to the main menu after reviewing their results.

+### TimeLimit Mode Feature

+#### Proposed Implementation

+TimeLimit Mode is facilitated by `ZenMode`.
+Additionally, it implements the following operations:

+- `TimeLimitMode(Ui ui, Scanner sc)` - Constructor to create TimeLimitMode object
+- `startTimeLimitMode(List<String> testText, DifficultyLevel difficulty)` - Runs the time-limited typing test, displaying test text, tracking user input, and enforcing a time limit.
+- `waitForInput(ClockThread clockThread, BufferedReader reader, long timeLimit)` - Waits for user input within the given time limit and returns the typed text.
+- `getNumOfCorrect()` - Returns the number of correctly typed lines.
+- `getNumOfLines()` - Returns the total number of lines in the test text.
+- `getTimeLimit(String s, DifficultyLevel difficulty)` - Determines the time limit for each line based on its word count and difficulty level.

+Additionally, the ClockThread class is implemented as a separate thread to track elapsed time:

+- `run()` - Starts a timer and keeps updating elapsed time until interrupted.
+- `getElapsedTime()` - Returns the elapsed time in seconds.

+Given below is an example usage scenario and how the Time Limit Mode behaves at each step.

+Step 1: The user selects Time Limit Mode from the available practice modes, instantiating a `TimeLimitMode` object and running `startTimeLimitMode()`.
+The method displays instructions and initializes counters.

+Step 2: The first line of the test text is displayed to the user.
+A ClockThread instance starts running to track elapsed time.

+Step 3: The user types their response.
+The program waits for input while checking if the elapsed time exceeds the time limit using `waitForInput()`.
+If input is provided before the time limit, it is validated against the expected text.

+Step 4: If the input matches the expected text, the correct count increases, and a success message is displayed.
+Otherwise, an error message is shown.

+Step 5: If the user fails to respond within the time limit, a timeout message is displayed.

+Step 6: The process repeats for each line in the test text.
+After all lines are completed, the final result is displayed using `ui.showTimeLimitResult()`.

+Step 7: The user presses Enter to return to the main menu.

 ### Zen Mode Feature